DISQO

 Background

-In the beginning of 2022, we put out a survey to our Members to understand their motivations, preferences, and strategies in survey taking.
-Through the thousands of responses we collected, we noticed a trend emerging through the data; Members seemed to have mental savings goals in mind when using Survey Junkie.
-Members were using Survey Junkie to save for things like utility bills, holiday presents, or to add to their "fun money."
+At the start of 2022, we conducted a survey among our members to gain insight into their motivations, preferences, and strategies for taking surveys.
+From the thousands of responses we received, a clear trend emerged: many members used Survey Junkie with specific savings goals in mind.
+They were leveraging the platform to save for essentials like utility bills, holiday gifts, or to contribute to their "fun money" fund.

 Hypothesis 1